Payara Server NetBeans Plugin

 Adding Payara Server to NetBeans

 Select Payara Server and choose a name for the server.

 Select the location of the

-payara41directory of your Payara Server installation.
+payaradirectory of your Payara Server (Payara 4 or Payara 5) installation.
 If the DAS is on another machine then check the Remote Domain box, otherwise select Local Domain.
 Read and accept the license agreement.

 Enter the following details for the domain:

 Domain → This is the name of the domain you want to use.
 By default this is

 Host → This is the hostname that the server will be listening on.
 By default this is

 DAS Port → This is the port that the